DavidSilveraGabriel/LLM-Resources/README.md

 ### Links:

-The platform of [huggingface](https://huggingface.co/), an amazing AI community where can learn, use models, work, share and much more
+The platform of [huggingface](https://huggingface.co/), an amazing AI community where can learn, use models, work, share and much more... you can follow me [here](https://huggingface.co/DSG). 🤗